Setting goals sounds simple – just write them down and go for it. But in reality this is not as easy as it seems.

 There’s a crack in everything, That’s how the light gets in.”

 So, when you’re working on your goals, don’t stress about being perfect.
-Embrace your imperfections, the mistakes you make, and the challenges you face.
-They’re part of your journey, and they’re what make you stronger and wiser.
+Embrace your imperfections, make the mistakes and be proud of yourself.

 ‘Do what you can, with what you have, where you are.’